Addpixel/KirbyComments/README.md

 #### Sanitizing Values

-Next, let’s ensure that the fields starts with an at-sign.
+Next, let’s ensure that the field starts with an at-sign.
 This can be achieved by adding a `sanitize` function.
 The `sanitize` function takes the value of the field and the page the comment was posted on.
-For this example, we don’t need access to the page object.
+(We don’t need the page object in this example.)

 ```php
 c::set('comments.custom-fields', array(